TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 When you log in to a cluster, you are logged in to a login node shared by all users.
 The login nodes are meant for logging in, copying files, editing, compiling, running short tests (no more than a couple of minutes), submitting jobs, checking job status, etc. If you are unsure about the basic interaction with Unix-like systems, here is a good resource to start with.
 Jobs started via Slurm run on the compute nodes.

 >[!Warning]
 > **NEVER RUN A JOB IN THE LOGIN NODE!!!
-THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALL SOFTWARE AND WRITE SCRIPTS**
+THE LOGIN NODE IS ONLY FOR LOOKING AND MANAGING FILES, INSTALLING SOFTWARE AND WRITE SCRIPTS**

 There are two ways for doing this:
 * Interactive Job (via SLURM)